Shades of gray: Gainsboro

-Gainsboro is a pale tone of gray.
+Gainsboro is a pale tone of gray named after british painter Thomas Gainsborough.

 Prior to standardization as a web color, Gainsboro was included as one of the X11 color names.
 It was, however, absent from the original 1987 version of the list, but present in Paul Raveling's version which added, amongst other things, "[l]ight and off-white colors, copied from several Sinclair Paints color samples".